Adult Skate Camps

 - Physical Endurance: Many skaters skate trails for cardiovascular workouts.
 Many find skating sooo enjoyable, they skate for hours a day, getting their physical endurance levels up.

 - Improves Coordination: Skating involves a lot of coordination between your eyes, legs, feet and arms.
 The more you skate, the better you’ll get at this.
 Precision and coordination are used throughout your life, whether you skate or not.
-When you improve these traits, you better your ability to do all sorts of different things from driving to climbing to multi-tasking.

 - Stress Relief: Any physical activity is considered to be good for relieving stress.
 Skating can help you take your mind off things.
 Alternatively, it can also help you think clearly about things.
 Skating seems to bring things into perspective and allows you to feel as though you’re more in control of other aspects of your life.